|

 Chas E. Bullock, of Canton, has bought the Canton SENTENEL from C. H. Butt, who has conducted it for several years, and who founded it in connection with his father.
 The paper will be edited by Mr. Bowman, of the Dushore REVIEW, who has a good reputation as a newspaper man.
 Something more will be necessary than good editing, and that is the active and energetic support of the business men of the place.
 Mr. Butt, who strove to give the people a good paper did not receive the support he should.
 He goes to Williamsport and takes a situation in the office of the Daily RUNNER, where we hope he may achieve success.

-by a good house, notwithstanding the fact that it rained like shot just
+good house, notwithstanding the fact that it rained like shot just before the

-before the entertainment, and threatened to be a wholly uncomfortable night.
+entertainment, and threatened to be a wholly uncomfortable night.
+The plays were

-The plays were well presented and, except perhaps too much miscellaneous
+well presented and, except perhaps too much miscellaneous standing around which

-his luck” in filling the clothes and characted of his much traveled friend.
+usual, had “just his luck” in filling the clothes and characted of his much

+traveled friend.
 Mel.
-Case as Fred Hastings did well, but was best in the scene of the forgery.
+Case as Fred Hastings did well, but was best in the scene

-Albert Morgan, as Jonathan Wild Butts, was gotten up regardless of expense
+of the forgery.
+Albert Morgan, as Jonathan Wild Butts, was gotten up regardless

-and did full justice to his part.
-Amanda Lewis, as Mrs. Loring, looked
+of expense and did full justice to his part.
+Amanda Lewis, as Mrs. Loring,

 The farce was amusing enough.
 Crane was Tonsor, and kept a particularly